IV. Oak – Sky – Divine Nature

 The Sumerian name for the lord of wind was Enlil, who later became known as El, Elon, Elah, which in Hebrew means oak.

 Ansuz, is the first letter in the Elder Futhark of the Proto-Germanic language, it meant “breath” or “mouth” of an oak or ash.
 The tree loving Saxon’s later split the Ansuz rune into three sounds: “o” (mouth), “ac” (oak) and “ae” (ash).

 Message: The spirit of oak is held deep within in our collective memory.
-It asks us to listen to the sound of the wind so we can reconnect to the divine nature of our voice.
-Connect with the energy of words by listening with an open heart.
-This signals a time of stepping into our power with honesty and integrity.
+It asks us to listen to the sound of the wind so we can hear the voice of the divine within us and around us.
+By connecting with the energy of words we can listen with an open heart.
+Oak signals a time of stepping into our divine nature and peaceful power with honesty and integrity.
 By owning our truth and our voice, we will gain a clearer sense of what we need to accomplish and how.
-By choosing our words wisely we are able to stand strong yet remain open in the face of adversity.
+By choosing our words wisely we will be able to stand strong yet remain open, even in the face of adversity.

 Challenge: Focusing of what can others do for us versus working together for the common good.
 Being rigid, hard and closed.